 Best Cross Country Skis for Any Condition: Fischer Twin Skin Pro IFP Medium XC Skis Mens

 This Fischer classic skis come with skins on the bottom of them, which means you don’t need to worry about wax anymore.
 But these are fast.
 You will be able to kick up steep slopes and glide down the other side.
 The technology is simple yet has been refined relatively recently so that even the pro skiers are opting for these in certain conditions.
 The rest of us should think of skins as a way to accommodate for varying snow conditions while leaving the sticky waxes at home.

-Is there a lot of maintenance involved in cross country skiing gear?
+Q: Is there a lot of maintenance involved with cross country skiing gear?

-What are the different styles of cross-country skis?
+Q: What are the different styles of cross country skis?